Computer Engineering BS

 Digital Computer Organization and CUDA Laboratory, NXP Embedded Systems Laboratory, Harris Senior Design Laboratory, Computer Engineering Mentoring Laboratory, Digital IC Design Laboratory, NanoComputing Research Laboratory, Real-time Vision & Image Processing Laboratory, Networking and Information Processing Laboratory, High Performance Architectures Laboratory, Multi-core Systems Laboratory, Cryptographic Engineering Laboratory, Machine Intelligence Laboratory.

-- Today’s vehicles are equipped with multiple computing subsystems.
+- The Internet of things (IoT) extends from homes for automation to manufacturing with sensors and actuators.
+Today’s vehicles are equipped with multiple computing subsystems.

 Selected Employer Hiring PartnersParsons, Lockheed Martin, Advanced Micro Devices, Critical Link, Harris Corporation, Apple, Microsoft, Intel Corporation, Northrop Grumman